dockersamples/getting-started-todo-app/README.md

 ## A Basic Todo List App

 This is a starting point for todo-list app powered with React, Node and Mongo.
+It allows you to run a simple todo list app locally on your Docker Desktop.

 ## Tech Stack